Pacifica California – San Francisco’s Nearest Beach Town

 Tres Leches Cake - Puerto 27 Peruvian Kitchen & Pisco Bar

-I did not have a Pisco Sour since I was driving home, but when they put the name of the drink in the name of the establishment, one would guess they know the recipe.
+I did not have a Pisco Sour since I was driving home, but when they put the drink’s name in the establishment’s name, one would guess they know the recipe.
 Puerto 27 and the Pacifica Beach Hotel look out at Pacifica State Beach, where you will probably spot surfers.

 Locals also recommended breakfast at Breakers on Rockaway Beach.